Xcraft-Inc/xcraft-core-stones/README.md

 ## Static type checking

 - In VSCodium editor, add `// @ts-check` at the top of a file to enable static type checks.
-Mouse over a variable will show it's type.
+Mouse over a variable will show its type.
 - The TypeScript checker can also be run from the command-line with `npx -p typescript tsc --noEmit --allowJs --checkJs --target esnext --skipLibCheck my-file.js`.

 ## Runtime validation